 - It prevents them from taking a detour and deciding to pee/poop in the wrong spot along the way

 - It keeps you on the hook to supervise the process and not get distracted playing with your phone!

 - It allows you to continue going to a consistent spot area for bathroom breaks and limits wandering

-- If your dog doesn’t get used to going to the bathroom on-leash early, it’s going to much harder to teach it later
+- If your dog doesn’t get used to going to the bathroom on a leash early, it’s going to be much harder to teach it later

 What if my dog didn’t go to the bathroom when I took them out?